leedsrocketry/bare-metal-tutorial/README.md

 #define UART3 ((struct uart *) 0x40004800)
 ```

-To configure UART, we need to:
+To configure LUART, we need to:
+- Give power to the G pins via the POWER control register and Vdd2 (page 291)
-- Enable UART clock by setting appropriate bit in `RCC->APB2ENR` register
+- Enable UART clock by setting appropriate bit in `RCC->APB1ENR2` register
 - Set "alternate function" pin mode for RX and TX pins.
 There can be several
   alternate functions (AF) for any given pin, depending on the peripheral that
   is used.
 The AF list can be found in the
   [STM32L4R5](https://web.eece.maine.edu/~zhu/book/Appendix_I_Alternate_Functions.pdf)
   Appendix 1
-- Set baud rate (receive/transmit clock frequency) via the BRR register
+- Set baud rate (receive/transmit clock frequency) via the BRR register (ex 115200)
 - Enable the peripheral, receive and transmit via the CR1 register

 We already know how to set a GPIO pin into a specific mode.
 If a pin is in the